-To our knowledge there have been no unusual or infrequent events or transactions that have taken place during the last three years.
+To our knowledge there have been no unusual or infrequent events or transactions that have taken place during the period ended December 31, 2024 and last three years.

 2. Significant economic changes that materially affected or are likely to affect income from continuing operations.